Quasibound states in the continuum in photonic-crystal-based optomechanical microcavities: Model parameters

 \section{Model parameters}

 Unless otherwise stated, Table~\ref{Param} summarizes all parameters used in the simulations.
-They lead to the highest $Q$ obtained in our simulations for each system.
-Starting parameters were set so that a high reflectivity of both cavity membranes could be observed.
-For example, $a$ and $r$ chosen for DPhoC(S) are represented by the white cross on Fig.~\ref{SL_R(a,r)}.
-A large region of high reflectivity is observed around it, allowing for possible inaccuracies in the fabrication.
-As to SL-DBR systems, the DBR was designed in Section~\ref{Section_SL-DBR} with a high reflectivity in $0^{th}$ and $1^{st}$ orders.
+These are optimized values, leading to the highest $Q$ obtained in our simulations for each considered system.
+Starting parameters such as $a$ and $r$ were set at a resonance of a single PhC membrane.
+To define this, the reflectivity of a single membrane is calculated and shown in a 2D map (Fig.~\ref{SL_R(a,r)}).
+A white cross is placed at the chosen parameters.
+A larger resonance was chosen to account for possible inaccuracies during the fabrication process.
+Other parameters, such as the cavity length, are then obtained through numerical optimization.
+The resulting optimized values are all gathered in Table~\ref{Param} for the different cavities discussed in this article.